Customized Water Filtration

 Dean Petrich’s Biography

-Dean taught himself to type, and by sixth grade he was typing 80 words per minute on an old-style typewriter.
+By sixth grade he was typing 80 words per minute on an old-style typewriter.
 He wrote yet another play, learned and performed more magic, continued with both piano and violin, completed all his cub scout achievements, and began downhill snow skiing.
 Jim Whittaker, the first American to plant a flag at the summit of Mount Everest, was Dean’s ski instructor for his first two years of skiing.
 At the end of the season, Dean won a medal for first place in slalom.
 Dean’s father was the chairman of the Snoqualmie Mountaineer’s Lodge, so his family spent every weekend skiing there for over a decade.